utazabanje/mini-hotel-service/README.md

 * [Enzyme](https://airbnb.io/enzyme/)

 ### Setup
-To run this project you will have to do the following:
+To setup this project you will have to do the following:

 ```
 $ git clone https://github.com/utazabanje/mini-hotel-service.git